What is a Medicare Claim?

 What if I have unclaimed Medicare rebates?

-Claim them now, if they are less than 2 years old!
-Unfortunately Medicare will not accept claims for services that are older than 2 years,6As above. so it’s best to submit a claim as soon as you can after you receive a service or treatment under the Medicare Benefits Schedule.
+Claim them now, if they are less than two years old!
+Unfortunately Medicare will not accept claims for services that are older than two years, so it’s best to submit a claim as soon as you can after you receive a service or treatment under the Medicare Benefits Schedule.

 What is meant by ‘cost to claimant’?